Pyramid of Userkaf: Mortuary temple

 The queen's pyramid complex had its own separate mortuary temple, which was located on the east of the pyramid in contrast to Userkaf's complex.
 This difference may be explained by the small dimensions of the temple which allowed it to be oriented to the east in the usual fashion.

 Access to the temple was located in the south-east corner of the enclosure wall.
 The entrance led to an open courtyard that stretched from east to west.
 The ritual cleaning and preparation of the offerings took place here.
 Because of the extensive degradation suffered by the temple, reconstruction attempts are somewhat speculative.
 From the ruins, archaeologists propose that the temple comprised an open colonnade, possibly made of granite, a sacrificial chapel adjoining the pyramid side, three statue niches and a few magazine chambers.
 No traces of a cult pyramid were found onsite.
 In the halls of the temple were depictions of animal processions and offerings carriers moving towards the Shrine of the Queen.

 Later alterations

-The pyramid of Userkaf was apparently the object of restoration work in antiquity under the impulse of Khaemweset (1280–1225 BC), fourth son of Ramses II.
+The pyramid of Userkaf was apparently the object of restoration work in antiquity under the impulse of Khaemweset (1280–1225 BC), fourth son of Ramesses II.
 This is attested by inscriptions on stone cladding showing Khaemweset with offering bearers.

 During the 26th Dynasty (c.
 685-525 BC) Userkaf's temple had become a burial ground: a large shaft tomb was dug in its midst thus rendering modern reconstruction of its layout difficult.
 This indicates that by the time of the Saite period, Userkaf's temple was already in ruins.